-This class addresses both beginners who want to learn the basic steps of Irish Dance as well as advanced learners who want to try out more complicated step sequences.
-To begin, comfortable clothes and elastic gymnastics shoes are sufficient.
+This group is for beginners who want to learn the basic steps of Irish dancing and also for advanced dancers who want to try more complicated steps.
+Comfortable clothing and flexible sports or gymnastic shoes are sufficient for beginners.